twisted/twisted/docs/projects/names/howto/client-tour.rst

    task.react(main)

-Th disadvantage of working at this low level is that you will need to handle query failures by manually re-issuing queries or by issuing followup TCP queries using the stream based :api:`twisted.names.dns.DNSProtocol <dns.DNSProtocol>`.
+The disadvantage of working at this low level is that you will need to handle query failures yourself, by manually re-issuing queries or by issuing followup TCP queries using the stream based :api:`twisted.names.dns.DNSProtocol <dns.DNSProtocol>`.

 These things are handled automatically by the higher level APIs in :api:`twisted.names.client <client>`.

-Note also that in this case, the deferred result of :api:`twisted.names.dns.DNSDatagramProtocol <dns.DNSDatagramProtocol.query>` is a :api:`twisted.names.dns.Message <dns.Message>` object, rather than a list of DNS records.
+Also notice that in this case, the deferred result of :api:`twisted.names.dns.DNSDatagramProtocol <dns.DNSDatagramProtocol.query>` is a :api:`twisted.names.dns.Message <dns.Message>` object, rather than a list of DNS records.

 Further Reading